 Welcome to the trainee information page.
 Here you can find out what theExtreme Biofilmsgraduate traineeship program has to offer.Ourprogramteaches participants how to implement convergent research projects thatadvance knowledge on microbial biofilm communities in extreme systems.
-It alsoequips them withcritical “soft skills” expected ofscience, technology, engineering, and mathematics(STEM) graduate degree holders
+It alsoequips them withcritical professional “soft skills” expected ofscience, technology, engineering, and mathematics(STEM) graduate degree holders

 Image of female researcher using microscope.